-Want to create healthy plant-based treats at home?
-This guide has everything you need to know about baking without butter, eggs, milk or oil - so you can have your cake, and eat it too!
+Want to start baking some healthy plant-based treats at home?
+This guide will tell you everything you need to know about baking without butter, eggs, milk or oil - so you can have your cake, and eat it too!

-If you're an avid baker, then you'll know that baked goods generally include pretty generous amounts of butter, milk, and/or eggs.
-So does going plant-based mean sacrificing your sweet tooth altogether?
+If you're an avid baker, then you'll know that most traditional baked goods include pretty generous amounts of butter, milk, and / or eggs.
+So does going plant-based have to mean sacrificing your sweet tooth altogether?
 Definitely not!
-While we don't really recommend feasting on sugar-filled desserts every day, there's definitely a time and a place for them.
-Plus, you probably deserve a little indulgence once in a while for all your good work.
-Whether it's for a birthday party or a morning tea at the office, baking is an opportunity to show others just how good healthy plant-based food can be!
+While we don't really recommend feasting on sweets and desserts every day, there's definitely a time and a place for them.
+Whether it's for a birthday party or a morning tea at the office, baking is an opportunity to show others just how delicious healthy plant-based food can be!

-So how do you go about replacing those animal ingredients?
-There are a few options, and it will depend largely on the type of product you are making.
-Learning which ingredient works with what recipe is often a process of trial and error, but with a little practice, you'll soon be a substitution pro.
-To get you started, we've got some basic tips for substituting the butter, oil, milk, eggs and white flour in everyday baking recipes.
+The big question is, how do you go about replacing those animal ingredients?
+There are several options to choose from, but it will depend largely on the type of product you are making.
+Learning which ingredient works with what recipe is often a process of trial and error, but with a little practice, you'll soon be a substitution pro!
+To get you started, here are some basic tips for substituting the butter, oil, milk, eggs and white flour in everyday baking recipes.

 Replacing Butter or Oil

-In regular vegan baking, the butter in recipes can be replaced with a vegetable margarine or oil.
-But when following a healthy plant-based diet, you should aim to eliminate these two products all together.
+In regular vegan baking, the butter used in traditional recipes is often replaced with a vegetable margarine or oil.
+But when eating whole foods plant-based, you should aim to eliminate these two products all together.

 Instead, unsweetened applesauce can be used as an oil substitute in most cakes and muffins.
-Use 1/3 of a cup of applesauce to replace every 1/2 cup of oil or margarine.
-You can also use applesauce in soft-baked cookies and biscuits, but it will not help you achieve the right consistency in crisp or thin cookies.
+Use 1/3 of a cup of applesauce for every 1/2 cup of oil or margarine.
+You can also use applesauce in soft-baked cookies and biscuits, but it will not help you achieve the right consistency in crispy or thin cookies.

 Roasted nut or seed butters can also be used, and these will work especially well in cookies.
-Remember to look for varieties with no added oil or sugar.
+Remember to look for varieties that have no added oil or sugar.
 Use an equal amount of nut butter to replace the margarine or oil in a recipe.
 If it's very thick or stiff, stir in one or 2 tablespoons of soy milk before using.
-We tend to favor cashew butter as it has a very subtle flavor, but sunflower and almond butters also work well.
+I tend to favor cashew butter as it has a very subtle flavor, but sunflower and almond butters also work well.

-If a recipe calls for buttermilk, here's what to do: for every 1 cup of buttermilk, use 1 cup of soy milk whisked with 1 teaspoon of cider vinegar.
+If a recipe calls for buttermilk, that's no problem either.
+For every 1 cup of buttermilk, use 1 cup of soy milk whisked together with 1 teaspoon of cider vinegar.
 Set the mixture aside for a few minutes before using.
 You'll notice it thickens and curdles slightly, and what you now have is a liquid that has a flavor and consistency similar to buttermilk.
 This is great for using in scones, pancakes and "buttermilk" biscuits.

 Replacing eggs in a recipe can either be incredibly easy or impossible, depending on what you're trying to make.
 There are several options, each of which will work well in different recipes.

 Mashed Banana: 2-3 tbsp. of mashed banana will work as an egg replacer in your baked goods.
-It's best for things that are supposed to taste like banana (surprisingly enough) but will also work well in muffins, breads and cookies that contain other fruits.
+It's best for things that are supposed to taste like banana (unsurprisingly) but will also work well in muffins, breads and cookies that contain other fruits.

 Soy Yogurt: Recommended for dense products like brownies or fudge cake, rather than delicate or airy ones.
 Use 3 tbsp. of plain unsweetened soy yogurt to replace 1 egg.